tadax/srgan/vgg19/imagenet/README.md

-# Download ImageNet

-These are scripts for downloading ImageNet.

 # Usage

-## I. Download the image urls.
+## I. Download the image urls

 ```
 $ python get_urls.py
 ```

 ## II.
-Create the database.
+Create the database

 ```
 $ python create_db.py
 ```

 ## III.
-Download the images.
+Download the images

 ```
 $ python download_images.py
 ```

 - It takes a long time, but you can resume downloading.
-- Change the parameters (n_threads and time.sleep()) as needed.
+- Change the parameters as needed.

 ## IV.
-Make the npy files.
+Make the npy files

 ```
 $ python preprocess.py